rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > in a separate question, though this is likely easier to find out through download
 > numbers.

+### In your opinion, how would you prioritise work on the following aspects of Rust?

+Type: ordered list (optional)

+Aspects:

+- Runtime performance
+- Compile times
+- Binary size
+- Memory usage (i.e., how much RAM rustc uses when compiling)
+- Disk space usage (e.g., the size of target folder)
+- Bugs in the compiler (i.e., ICEs a.k.a. internal compiler errors, miscompilations, etc.)
+- Compiler error messages
+- IDE experience
+- Debugging experience
+- Documentation (rustdoc, docs.rs)
+- Build system (cargo)
+- Package management (crates.io)
+- New language features
+- Rust language and standard library documentation

+> **justification**
+>
+> This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

 ## The Rust community

 ### Roughly how often do you engage in the following Rust community activities?